Crone

-In folklore, a crone is an old woman who may be characterized as disagreeable, malicious, or sinister in manner, often with magical or supernatural associations that can make her either helpful or obstructive.
-The Crone is also an archetypal figure, a Wise Woman.
+In folklore, a crone is an old woman who may be characterized as disagreeable, malicious, or sinister in manner, often with magical or supernatural associations that can make her either helpful or obsolete.
+The Crone is also an archetypical figure or a Wise Woman.
 As a character type, the crone shares characteristics with the hag.

-The word became further specialized as the third aspect of the Triple Goddess popularized by Robert Graves and subsequently in some forms of neopaganism, particularly Wicca in which she symbolizes the Dark Goddess, the dark of the moon, the end of a cycle; together with the Mother and the Maiden she represents part of the circle of life.
-In New Age and feminist spiritual circles, a "Croning" is a ritual rite of passage into an era of wisdom, freedom, and personal power.
+The word became further specialized as the third aspect of the Triple Goddess popularized by Robert Graves and subsequently in some forms of neopaganism.
+In Wicca, the crone symbolizes the Dark Goddess, the dark side of the Moon, the end of a cycle; together with the Mother (Light Goddess) and the Maiden (Day Goddess), she represents part of the circle of life.
+The archetype of the Handsome Warlock, good or bad, may change a Crone or Hag to normal looks, if so desired.

+In some feminist circles

+In feminist spiritual circles, a "Croning" is a ritual rite of passage into an era of wisdom, freedom, and personal power.

-According to scholar Clarissa Pinkola Estés, the Crone is "the one who sees far, who looks into the spaces between the worlds and can literally see what is coming, what has been, and what is now and what underlies and stands behind many things. [...]
+According to scholar Clarissa Pinkola Estés, the Crone is "the one who sees far, who looks into the spaces between the worlds and can see what is coming, what has been, and what is now and what underlies and stands behind many things. [...]
 The Crone represents the ability to see, more than just with one’s eyes alone, but to see with the heart’s eyes, with the soul’s eyes, through the eyes of the creative force and the animating force of the psyche."

+In folklore

+The crone, along with many other female monsters is present in many cultures to warn of the nature of women.
+The crone highlights the importance of beauty and youth among women, and how older and elderly women often turned bitter and evil in their old age.
+In media, the crone often acts out of jealousy, luring young pretty women into bad situations, such as seen in the tale Snow White.

 Etymology

 As a noun, crone entered the English language around the year 1390, deriving from the Anglo-French word carogne (an insult), itself deriving from the Old North French charogne, caroigne, meaning a disagreeable woman (literally meaning "carrion").
 Prior to the entrance of the word into English, the surname Hopcrone is recorded (around 1323–1324).

+In more modern usage, crone is also defined as a "woman who is venerated for experience, judgment, and wisdom."

 Clarissa Pinkola Estes suggests that the word crone may derive from the word crown (or, la corona).
-While a crown is known as a circlet that goes around the head and establishes one’s authority as a leader, "before this understanding, the crown, la corona, was understood to mean the halo of light around a person’s body.
+While a crown is known as a circlet that goes around the head and establishes one's authority as a leader, "before this understanding, the crown, la corona, was understood to mean the halo of light around a person’s body.
 La corona was considered to shine more brightly when a person was clear, filled with love and justice."
 Thus, Estes suggests, the Crone is one who reflects this enhanced degree of clarity and in/sight.